gromacs/gromacs/docs/install-guide/index.rst

 Using cuFFTMp
 ~~~~~~~~~~~~~

-PME decomposition is supported with PME offloaded to NVIDIA GPUs when using a CUDA build.
-This requires building |Gromacs| with the NVIDIA `cuFFTMp (cuFFT Multi-process) library
+Decomposition of PME work to multiple GPUs is supported with NVIDIA
+GPUs when using a CUDA build.
+This requires building |Gromacs| with
+the NVIDIA `cuFFTMp (cuFFT Multi-process) library
-<https://docs.nvidia.com/hpc-sdk/cufftmp>`_, shipped with the NVIDIA HPC SDK, which provides distributed FFTs including across multiple compute nodes.
-To enable cuFFTMp support use the following cmake options:
+<https://docs.nvidia.com/hpc-sdk/cufftmp>`_, shipped with the NVIDIA
+HPC SDK, which provides distributed FFTs including across multiple
+compute nodes.
+To enable cuFFTMp support use the following cmake
+options:

 ::